College Basketball Odds

 Futures are bets on what you think a team might accomplish by the end of the season.
 Props are bets on more specific events in individual games.
 One example of a futures bet would be on who wins the national championship.
 Futures bets can also be made on conference winners, Final Four participants, and more.
 Some examples of futures from DraftKings might include the following:

 - Atlantic Coast Conference winner: Boston College +20000

 - To make the Final Four: Boston College +15000

-As for team props, an example would be when Boston University and UMass played each other earlier this season.
+As for team props, an example would be when Boston University and UMass Lowell played each other in December 2021.
 Boston won by 10 points, so if you predicted a margin of victory of six to 10 points with Boston on top, you could have seen a nice payday.
 Here are some other prop examples: